How to Paint Shiplap | All Your Questions Answered

 How To Paint Shiplap | The Basics

-Before painting, you’re going to have to decide on if you want to caulk the corners, or where the shiplap meets another wall.
+Before painting, you’re going to have to decide on if you want to caulk the corners where the shiplap meets another wall.
 This is personal preference.
-Some like the raw wood edge, others like a clean seam where it meets a doorway or another wall.
+Some like the raw wood edge, others like a clean trim line where it meets a doorway or another wall.
 Decide the look you like most and caulk where needed.
+Make sure the caulk you use is paintable caulk.

-You’ll also want to decide if you like the natural look of the boards as is, or if you’d like to putty and fill a few holes for a more even look?
+You’ll also want to decide if you like the natural look of the boards as is, more old and lived in, or if you’d like to putty and fill a few holes for a more even, modern look?
 I filled the nail holes and large knots, letting the wood filler ( < this is a great brand) dry and sanding it down before starting in on the paint.

 How to paint faux shiplap or real

-Basically the same rules apply to faux and real shiplap.
+Basically the same rules apply to faux, medium density fiberboard and real shiplap.

 You’re going to want to start by taking a brush and going along the edges around the entire area, as well as all doorways and outlets.
-I like to do this at the beginning, then paint the entire wall with a roller.
-Once the first coat is dry, I then go around the edges again with a brush, and finish with a roller as close to the edge as possible.
-My goal is to remove the paint lines a brush leaves, getting as close to the end of the wood edge without bleeding out onto the next wall, trim, or surface.
+(Small note: you may need to purchase extended length outlet covers so they aren’t recessed in the walls.)
+I like to do this at the beginning, then paint the entire wall with a paint tray and paint roller.
+Once the first coat is dry, I then go around the edges again with a paint brush, and finish with a roller as close to the edge as possible.
+My goal is to remove the paint lines a brush leaves, getting as close to the end of the wood edge without bleeding out onto the next wall, trim, or surface on the final coat of paint.
+Of course there are different methods for painting.
+Pick your favorite and stick with it.
+Make sure to use a drop cloth as always so you don’t mess up your floors.

 When I go in with the roller, first, I roll up and down, getting into the cracks and seams.
 If you come across small holes you missed with the wood filler, it helps to fill small holes with paint.
 Put direct pressure on the end of the roller against the wall.
 You’ll push extra paint out of the roller, filling gaps.
 Then go over the area again with even pressure over the entire roller, picking up any excess paint .
 Make sure none of the holes you filled have paint dripping out of them.
 I finish by going over the area with the roller along the wood grain.